sosy-lab/benchexec/README_P4.md

 An complete examlpe of the xml file is located in `/doc/simpleP4Test.XML`.
 It refers to a simple p4-compiled .JSON file which forwads all packets on port 0 to port 1.
 It also refers to a ptf test file which sends a simple TCP packet.

 To run benchexec with p4 extension.
-Run benchexec normally, but with tag -p4.
+Execute the python file located in the /contrib folder.
 An example would be:
 ```
-sudo benchexec -p4 doc/simpleP4Test.XML
+sudo python3 contrib/p4-benchexec.py doc/simpleP4Test.XML
 ```

+## Program definition
+The program can only setup a single type of network.
+It creates 4 nodes all connected to 1 switch.
+Each node gets assigned a device number and and ip address.
+How the numbers are set is as follows.
+The first Node is called Node1 and is device nr 0.
+Next Node is called Node2 and device nr 1.
+The given ip address for each node is 192.168.1.{node nr}.
+So the first node would get 192.168.1.1.

+## Limitations
+As of now, the switch doesnt set up any